Pauline Tully

 Pauline Tully (formerly Pauline Tully-McAuley; born 1970/1971) is an Irish Sinn Féin politician who has been a senator for the Cultural and Educational Panel since January 2025.
-She was previously a Teachta Dála (TD) for the Cavan–Monaghan constituency from 2020 to 2024.
+She was previously a TD for Cavan–Monaghan from 2020 to 2024.
 She was a member of Cavan County Council for the Ballyjamesduff local electoral area from the 1999 election until 2012.